jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 # Acknowledgements

 The author would like to thank John Mattsson, Mirja Kuehlewind, Alissa Cooper, Stephen Farrell, Eric Rescorla, Simone Ferlin, Kathleen Moriarty, Brian Trammell, Mark Nottingham, Christian Huitema, Karl Norrman, Ted Hardie, Mohit Sethi, Phillip Hallam-Baker, Goran Eriksson and the IAB for interesting discussions in this problem space.
+The author would also like to thank all members of the 2019 Design Expectations vs. Deployment Reality (DEDR) IAB workshop held in Kirkkonummi, Finland.